 Preparation for Law

-Information about admission to the School of Law at the University is given in General Information and in the Law School Catalog.
+Information about admission to The University of Texas at Austin School of Law is given in General Information and in the Law School Catalog.
 Like most professional schools, the University’s law school has a number of specific requirements and limitations.
 For example, the applicant must have completed a bachelor’s degree.
-Students are admitted only at the beginning of the fall semester.
 Each applicant for admission must take the Law School Admission Test, administered by the Law School Admission Council.
 This is usually taken by December of the senior year.
 The applicant’s test score and undergraduate academic performance are important in determining eligibility for admission to law school; but all law schools consider a variety of factors in their admission policies, and no single factor by itself will guarantee admission or denial.